 Located on the remote southern part of Maui, the Pipiwai Trail is near the end of the scenic road to Hana (mile marker 42) within the Haleakala National Park.
 Use “pipiwai trail hawaii 96713” for your GPS.

+Driving yourself is the best way to get to the trailhead.
 Ample parking is available at the Kipahulu Visitor Center, right next to the trailhead for the Pipiwai Trail.

 Sunset at Kaanapali Beach is the quintessential Maui experience.
 On this relaxing sunset cruise, enjoy drinks from an open bar as you watch the sun sink into the water, and take in views of Lanai, Molokai, and Kahoolawe. 🌅 🌊 ⛴️